bzotto/kopiluwak/README.md

 # kopiluwak
-A crappy JVM implementation in Javascript
+A (s)crappy Java Virtual Machine implementation, in Javascript.